intelligent-machine-learning/dlrover/docs/design/dlrover-overview.md

 Elastic Trainer mainly contains two components:

-1. the training master which collects runtime statistics of all Pods, generates a Scale CRD notify ElasticJob, and dispatch data shards to workers.
+1. the training master which collects runtime statistics of all Pods, generates a Scale CRD notify ElasticJob, and dispatches data shards to workers.
 2. the elastic agent which runs on each Pod of the job.
 The elastic agent samples resource workload (e.g., CPU and memory usage)